flywire/LibreCAD_3/README.md

 **Not all dependencies are available (see https://github.com/conan-io/wishlist/issues/124).
 They have to be installed manually (see next section)**
 Those dependencies are:
-- libdxfrw
+- libdxfrw - See above
-VS, libdxfrw, Build all

 - Qt (version provided by binutils does not contains SVG/UiTools) select the latest version of the MSVC compiler; MSVC 2017 64-bit